AndreiNekrasOn/aim/docs/public_api.md

 ### `aim.core.space.SpaceManager`

 **Description**: Abstract base class for spatial systems.
 Manages agent position, movement, and collision.
+Agents must be registered with the space before entering spatial blocks.
+Spatial entities (e.g., `Conveyor`, `TurnTable`) must be registered with the space before use.

 **Public Methods**:

+- `register_entity(self, entity: Any) -> None`
+  Register a spatial entity (e.g., `Conveyor`, `TurnTable`) with the space.
+Must be called before any agent attempts to use the entity.
+Idempotent.

+- `is_entity_registered(self, entity: Any) -> bool`
+  Check if a spatial entity is registered with the space.

 - `register(self, agent: BaseAgent, initial_state: Dict[str, Any]) -> bool`
-  - Register agent with initial state.
-Returns `False` if rejected (e.g., collision).
+  Register agent with initial state.
+  Returns False if agent cannot be placed (e.g., collision, unregistered entity).
+  Expected keys in `initial_state`: "start_entity", "end_entity" (for pathfinding).

 - `unregister(self, agent: BaseAgent) -> bool`
-  - Unregister agent from space.
-Returns `False` if not registered.
+  Unregister agent from space.
+Returns False if agent was not registered.

 - `update(self, delta_time: float) -> None`
-  - Advance all agents by `delta_time`.
-Moves agents, checks collisions.
+  Advance all agents by delta_time.
-- `get_state(self, agent: BaseAgent) -> Dict[str, Any]`
-  - Get current space-specific state of agent.
+  For `Conveyor`: progress += (speed * delta_time) / total_length.

 - `is_movement_complete(self, agent: BaseAgent) -> bool`
-  - Check if agent has completed its current movement (e.g., reached end of path).
+  Check if agent has completed its current movement (e.g., reached end of path).

 ---